 The standard dose for Water Hyssop is 300 mg.
 Ayurvedic practitioners recommend you take it with ghee, a clarified butter that originated in India.

 Omija or Schisandra berries were used as performance enhancers and as an adaptogen in traditional medicine practices.
 A few decades ago Omija was studied extensively in Russia, but those studies are not accessible.
 There have only been a few studies conducted in the West, but suggest that Omija may correlate to high antioxidant activity and produce anti-inflammatory properties.

 Omija Tea or Five Flavor Tea is a traditional Korean drink made from herbs and Omija.
 It is usually served during summer days as an energy booster and to satisfy thirst.

 In the fast-paced, high-pressure environment of our modern world, everyone experiences some level of stress in their daily lives.
 By taking advantage of knowledge from centuries-old Ayurvedic and traditional Chinese medicine, we can combat some of the negative effects that come with our everyday circumstances.

-Improve your bodies’ ability to cope with stress.
-These 8 superherbs are a wonderful starting point for anyone pursuing better overall health.
+Improve your bodies’ ability to cope with stress with adaptogens.
+These 8 super-herbs are a wonderful starting point for anyone pursuing better overall health.
 Give yourself the added boost you need to manage the day-to-day struggles of life.

 You may also be interested to learn about 10 Superfoods You Can Eat Everyday!